asensio-lab/workplace-charging-experiment/README.md

 # Introduction

-This folder contains the code used in the A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette paper as well as the anonymized version of the data upon which the paper is built.
+This folder contains the replication code used in the "A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette" paper as well as the anonymized version of the data upon which the paper is built.
 It is designed for easy replication of all figures and tables.

+The directory contains two comma separated value data files: "**station_data.csv**" and "**external_sample.csv**" and the necessary R code, "**package.R**".

 # Code Instructions & Information

-All figures and tables are generated from the single R file saved in this folder, "package.R".
+All figures and tables are generated from the single R file saved in this folder, "**package.R**".
 Running the full file sequentially will automatically generate and save all figures and tables that are derived from data (including all but Figure 1, which is text-based).

 ## Dependencies